 Although our goal is to find wonderful forever homes for the dogs that come into our care, sometimes the decision is made for a dog to join our Forever Foster Program.
 This may be due to the dog's age, chronic or terminal illness, or other special circumstances.
 When we commit to taking a dog into Tiny Paws, it is a promise that we give that dog for its lifetime - to provide a loving home environment and medical care for it to lead a full and happy life, and a peaceful and dignified passing over the Rainbow Bridge when the time for that journey arrives.
 Thanks goes out to our amazing Forever Foster families who open their homes and hearts to these special dogs and provide them with love and compassionate care for the rest of their days.

 Our Forever Fosters often have ongoing medical costs and special needs.
 Please consider helping us provide these deserving dogs with the care that they need - it is truly a gift of a lifetime for that dog.
 All donations over $10.00 receive a charitable tax receipt.

-allows you to make a donation online with payment by credit card.
+Our CanadaHelps link allows you to make a donation online with payment by credit card.
 A tax receipt can be printed from your own computer.

 Porsche is an adorable senior Yorkie who entered our care in July 2017.
 She is both deaf and vision impaired, but can still see some out of her better eye.
 She also faces weak lungs and a collapsed trachea as well as concerns with her heart.
 Despite her disabilities Porsche is starting to learn sign language to basic commands and is incredibly popular in her foster mom’s neighbourhood.
 Patience and consistency in her foster home are helping her cope well.